JeffDeCola/my-cheat-sheets/other/history/wars/the-american-revolutionary-war-cheat-sheet/README.md

 sent a british Colonel `George Washington` and started the long 7 year `French and Indian War` (1754-1763).

-At the peace treaty France gave up all of its territories in North America.
-But Britain needed money sine the war was so expensive.
+At the `Treaty of Paris`, France gave up all of its territories in North America.
+But Britain needed money since the war was so expensive.
 So they wanted to get money from the colonies and could you really blame them.

+## THE PROCLAMATION OF 1763 (October 7, 1763)

+Even after the treaty
+The last thing the British government wanted were American colonists crossing the Appalachians fueling French and Native American resentment.

+The solution seemed simple.
+The ROYAL PROCLAMATION OF 1763 was issued, which declared the boundaries of settlement for inhabitants of the 13 colonies to be Appalachia.

 ## THE SUGAR, STAMP, DECLARATORY & TOWNSHEND ACTS (1764-1767)

 To help pay for the war Britain needed money and wanted the colonies to pay them back for the expensive `French and Indian War`.
 In 1764 they introduced the `sugar act`.
 This forced the colonies to import sugar and molasses from Britain and pay a duty on them.
 Then in 1764 they introduced the `stamp act` which would actually